ERC Budget Instructions

 For more information on eligible and ineligible direct and indirect costs as well as the different cost categories, applicants should consult the Horizon Europe ERC Model Grant Agreement.

 Applicants are advised to prepare their budgets allocating the resources needed for the project to be feasible since this is an evaluation criterion for ERC grants.
 You should also discuss your budget with your department's administration.
 Costs regarded by the European Commission as typical overhead costs (e.g. rent for lab and office space) are ineligible even though they constitute part of your actual direct costs.
 Please contact Grants Office if you have questions about cost categories or cost eligibility.

 For your convenience, Grants Office has prepared a budget template for StG/CoG/AdG as well as a budget template for SyG.
 Please note that the template should be modified according to the specific project needs.
 Change the EURO rate if needed.
-The project-specific data should be entered in the yellow cells and final calculated costs can be transferred directly to the budget table in the Part A online forms.
+The project-specific data should be entered in the yellow cells and the final calculated costs can be transferred directly to the budget table in the Part A online forms.

 Subcontracting (no indirect costs)

 Subcontracting is sometimes necessary for the implementation of the project.
 Core tasks, however, cannot be subcontracted, and no indirect costs can be charged as subcontracting.
 SciLifeLab costs using non-KI facilities must be listed as subcontract costs.
 SLL (KS) can also be listed as a subcontractor in certain cases.
 Please contact Grants Office if you are uncertain whether to subcontract some of your research costs.

 A reasonable estimate for an intra-European flight and two hotel nights is €1,000.
 Adjust accordingly for longer/shorter trips.